lm3nitro/Projects/MySQL/Part3-MySQL Queries.md

 #### Query #11

-We can also count the number of people based on industry type and *group* the total by their industry:
+I can also count the number of people based on industry type and *group* the total by their industry:

 ```
 SELECT Industries, COUNT(personName) FROM statistics_lm3nitro